 Those wishing to submit a proposal for an ASSA Workshop should follow the ASSA Workshop application guidelines and use the Workshop Program application form, which change each year and indicate the program year.

-The Call for Proposals is usually issued in April/May each year and closes at a set date in September.
+The call for proposals is issued in April/May each year and closes in September.
 Decisions on the outcomes of the applications are usually communicated to applicants before the end of the year.